WebSavva/las/README.md

-# las
+# LAS
-Template for e-commerce clothes app
+Template for e-commerce clothes app built with Sass.
+One of the main features is it responsiveness.